Dumelang Saleshando: Career

 Prior to taking up the BCP leadership role, he served in the party Central Committee as Information and Publicity Secretary.
 His father was initially opposed to the idea of being succeeded by his son, noting that it was not proper since many people will believe that the party was run by a dynasty.
 He gave up when many people in the party endorsed the young Saleshando for the position.
 He lost the elections in the 2014 general elections to Phenyo Butale of the coalition Umbrella for Democratic Change under the Botswana Movement for Democracy.

 Personal life

 Saleshando married Dineo in 2002 and they have two sons and a daughter.
-His son Seabo Saleshando a typical kid who plays tennis and ranked as one of Botswanas top players.
+His son Seabo Saleshando plays tennis and ranked as one of Botswanas top players.